Somatic Experiencing (SE) Therapy in San Diego

 Let us help you verify that your or your love one’s insurance provider can provide financial assistance.

-Somatic experiencing (SE) is a form of therapy aimed at relieving the symptoms of mental and physical trauma.
+Somatic therapy is a wide range of approaches aimed at relieving the symptoms of mental and physical trauma through body awareness and somatic practices.

-Developed by Dr. Peter Levine in the 1970’s, it’s based on the observation that wild animals rarely suffer from trauma despite regular threats to their lives.
-Levine began to explore how animals naturally regulate and discharge the energy associated with survival-related stress and how this process could be applied to humans.
+Somatic Experiencing (SE), developed by Dr. Peter Levine in the 1970s, is one of the foremost cutting-edge therapy models in this field.
+It’s based on the observation that wild animals rarely suffer from trauma despite regular threats to their lives.
+Levine began to explore how animals naturally regulate and discharge the energy associated with survival-related stress and how this process could be applied to humans struggling with childhood trauma and other complex issues.

 What Is Somatic Experiencing Therapy?